Developer-Sanctuary/Constitution/README.md

 ##### Section I: Supreme Judges

-1. Moderators are the equivilant of Supreme Judges, and they hold all judicial powers to settle legal disputes and interpretations of the constitution, defend, and apply the constitution in legal cases.
+1. Moderators are the equivalent of Supreme Judges, and they hold all judicial powers to settle legal disputes and interpretations of the constitution, defend, and apply the constitution in legal cases.

 2. A Supreme Judge has indefinite terms and upon resignment of a Supreme Judge, a new one can be appointed by the Head of State and voted in by the people through a public vote (2/3 majority required).